-The current rate structure seems sufficiently fair, reasonable and accurate to support adjusting the Meter and Capacity Charges as recommended, assuming that LEC continues providing heating service predominantly using natural gas boiler technology while introducing heat recovery from the NSWWTP in 2021.
+The current rate structure seems sufficiently fair, reasonable and accurate to support adjusting the Meter and Capacity Charges as recommended, assuming that LEC continues providing heating service predominantly using natural gas boiler technology and introducing heat recovery from the NSWWTP in 2021.

-The recommendation to increase the above noted rates is based on maintaining LEC's purchasing power in respect to inflation, LEC's needs to generate more revenue to fund a substantial alternative energy source by connecting to NSWWTP, and enabling a timely reimbursement of outstanding loan amounts to the CNV.
-LEC's past success in achieving lower than industry standard rates allows latitude for the proposed rate increase.
+The recommendation to increase the above noted rates is based on:

+- Maintaining LEC's purchasing power in respect to inflation - LEC's needs to generate more revenue to fund and operate the substantial alternative energy source at the NSWWTP - Enabling timely reimbursement of outstanding loan amounts to the City - LEC's past success in achieving lower than industry standard rates provides latitude for the proposed rate increase development in the City, as well as the rate of implementation and cost of alternative energy generation technology, it is challenging to generate a reliable detailed 20-year financial forecast/model.

 In the immediate, staff suggests that planning and decision-making be based on comparing alternatives and opportunities with the business-as-usual scenario that considers current BC Hydro rates and heat generation using natural gas boiler technology.
-At this time, given the uncertainty concerning the future rate of real estate development in the city as well as the rate of implementation and cost of alternative energy generation technology, it is challenging to generate a reliable detailed 20-year financial forecast/model.
+At this time, given the uncertainty concerning the future rate of real estate